 The bread is back – think of the fiber-packed brown ones and forget about the ones made with refined flour.
 Whole grains are packed with nutrients and fiber.
 They contain all three parts of the kernel.
 The bran or the outer shell contains B vitamins, fiber, and at least 50 percent of the minerals contained in the entire grain.
 The germ part contains B Vitamins, Vitamin E, minerals, healthy fats, and phytochemicals.
 The endosperm part contains protein, carbs, and smaller amounts of B Vitamins.

 Refined grains only contain the endosperm part and hence the vital nutrients present in the germ and bran are left out.
 Research suggests that three servings of whole grains per day can cut down your risk of diabetes and coronary heart disease by almost 30 percent.
 Other health benefits include lowering serum triglyceride levels and blood pressure and a fall in the risk of gum diseases.
 Some popular whole grain choices include brown rice, oatmeal, corn and popcorns, wild rice, buckwheat, barley, Bulgar wheat, and quinoa.

 Low Fat/Non-Fat Yogurt and Milk:

-Beans are healthy carbohydrates which can prevent cancer.
+Beans are healthy carbohydrates that can prevent cancer.
 It is known for preventing the reappearance of colon cancer.
-Research suggests that beans can prevent constipation, lower cholesterol and brings down the risks of coronary heart disease.
-The nutrients present in beans include protein, folate, potassium, magnesium, fiber and other minerals.
+Research suggests that beans can prevent constipation, lower cholesterol, and brings down the risks of coronary heart disease.
+The nutrients present in beans include protein, folate, potassium, magnesium, fiber, and other minerals.

 Taking into mind all the tips mentioned above, we have planned an Indian version of the Atkins diet plan (low carb and high protein diet ), This will really help you in losing a tremendous amount of weight in a healthy manner.